-NOTE: When only one DNAI and corresponding routing profile ID(s) and the Indication for EAS Relocation are available, the presented DNAI is the target DNAI as defined in clause 6.3.7 of TS 23.548 [74].
+NOTE 1: When only one DNAI and corresponding routing profile ID(s) and the Indication for EAS Relocation are available, the presented DNAI is the target DNAI as defined in clause 6.3.7 of TS 23.548 [74].

+NOTE 2: Also for an IMS service with more than one media flow (as described in TS 23.228 [55]), media flow attributes can be provided multiple times, i.e. once for each media flow.